6 Differences Between Banks and Building Societies

 Building societies tend to offer more competitive interest rates than banks as a result of several factors such as lower running costs and less focus on profits.

-Furthermore, building societies required to source over 50% of their total funding from members.
+Furthermore, building societies are required to source over 50% of their total funding from members.
 Since the credit crunch, building societies have had to rely even more on savers’ deposits.

 This is another incentive to offer higher interest rates on savings accounts or lower interest rates on mortgages.